arkoblog/arkoblog.github.io/_posts/2019-06-08-celebrating-pride.md

 Such a stark contrast from things back home in Nepal.
 While it may be true that our country has been [considered "very progressive"](https://en.wikipedia.org/wiki/LGBT_rights_in_Nepal) with respect to the rights of the LGBT community in Asia, much work is still needed, especially when it comes creating a positive, normal social environment for our friends trying to live normal lives there.

-Sharing some images that I took on walk down 14th street.
+Sharing some images that I took on my walk down 14th street in DC yesterday.

 <iframe src="https://albumizr.com/a/WhqA" scrolling="no" frameborder="0" allowfullscreen width="700" height="400" style="margin-bottom:20px"></iframe>